leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 > Tips:
 >
 > Shortly, the section of `recap c10 problem` will elabrate more about the disavantage of `thread(process)-per-connection` programming model.
-Fow now, just keep in mind the 'thread(process)-per-connection' programming model is the choice for blocking I/O mode.
+Fow now, just keep in mind the 'thread(process)-per-connection' programming model is a normal choice for blocking I/O mode.

     TODO, move to strategy section